Asabeneh/30-Days-Of-Python/17_Day/17_exception_handling.md

 ## Exception Handling

-Python uses _try_ and _except_ to handle error gracefully.
-A graceful exit (or graceful handling) of error is a simple programming idiom wherein a program detects a serious error condition and "exits gracefully" in a controlled manner as a result.
-Often the program prints a descriptive error message to a terminal or log as part of the graceful exit, this make our application more robust.
+Python uses _try_ and _except_ to handle errors gracefully.
+A graceful exit (or graceful handling) of errors is a simple programming idiom - a program detects a serious error condition and "exits gracefully", in a controlled manner as a result.
+Often the program prints a descriptive error message to a terminal or log as part of the graceful exit, this makes our application more robust.
 The cause of an exception is often external to the program itself.
 An example of exceptions could be an incorrect input, wrong file name, unable to find a file, a malfunctioning IO device.
-Graceful handling of errors prevent our application from crashing.
+Graceful handling of errors prevents our applications from crashing.

-We have cover the different python _error_ types in the previous section.
-If we use _try_ and _except_ our program don't raise error.
+We have covered the different python _error_ types in the previous section.
+If we use _try_ and _except_ in our program, then it won't raise errors in those blocks.

 ![Try and Except](../images/try_except.png)